YouSame2/dotfiles-manager/README.md

    - homebrew recipes go in ➡ ./bootstrap/mac/brewfile
    - choco installs go in ➡ ./bootstrap/windows/package.config

-- custom commands/plugins go in ➡ ./bootstrap/customs.sh
+-- custom commands/plugins go in ➡ ./bootstrap/customs.sh

-- sync-specific extras may be placed in ➡ ./bootstrap/extras-sync.sh (optional)
+- sync-specific extras or hooks may be placed in ➡ ./sync/ (executable files will be run; non-executable files will be sourced)
   > [!TIP]
   > Currently no method of matching brew recipes with choco installs.
 Next time you're installing a package just copy both, paste in `bootstrap/`, then run `dotfiles sync`. 👍🏽